victordibia/neuralqa/README.md

 Follow the [instructions here](https://www.elastic.co/downloads/elasticsearch) to download, install, and launch elastic search.

-> Note - Be sure to launch an Elasticsearch node by running its binary script found in the /bin directory
+> Note - Be sure to launch an Elasticsearch node by running its binary script found in the /bin directory.

 #### Create a Virtual Environment